 Her latest research project looks at women’s mosques in the West.
 She presented a research paper on this topic titled ‘Women-led mosques in the UK, the USA and Denmark as spaces of women’s citizenship – a comparative online study’ at the British Association for Islamic Studies Conference at the University of Chester, UK (April 11-13, 2017).

 Anna completed her PhD in Women’s Studies at the University of York in 2010.
 Her doctoral research explored intersections between sociology of Islam, gender, and media.
-Subsequently Anna’s dissertation was published as a monograph titled Muslim Women Online: Faith and Identity in a Virtual World by Routledge.
+It also formed the basis of her first monograph titled Muslim Women Online: Faith and Identity in a Virtual World published by Routledge in 2012.

-Anna’s research interests are focused on gender and Muslim identities in the West, as well as postcolonial theory and Foucauldian approaches.
-Immediately following her PhD study, she researched Muslim women’s self-representations on social networks.
+Anna’s research interests are focused on gender and Muslim identities in the West.
+Following her PhD study, she researched Muslim women’s visual self-representations on social networks.
 She has also worked on a number of research projects in the UK related to social justice, education, and health at Universities of Leeds, York, Westminster, Strathclyde, and Leicester.